 I absolutely applaud your desire to make a difference on a meaningful adventure instead of spending two weeks of your summer vacation Netflixing at home.
 Let's just make sure that you're actually making the difference that you intend to.
 While well-meaning, there are a few drawbacks to a shorter service trip that should be addressed.

 Second, are you giving what is really needed?
-Every girl I've ever met (including myself) has dreamed of working in an orphanage right.
+Every girl I've ever met (including myself) has dreamed of working in an orphanage.
 But, if volunteers are coming in every two weeks and leaving before another round of volunteers come in, is that really what those children need?
+Constant turnover with their relationships?
 NO. What they need is even just one loving adult who is consistent (for longer than two weeks) in their life to build trust.
 Really ask yourself if you're doing more harm than good in your quest for quick, fun service.
 Make sure you're really making a difference.

 I don't mean to make a blanket statement that two week service trips are not worth it, because many are.
 If a two week trip is the only thing that makes sense for you, take your time to pick a good program.
 Do your research and make sure you're truly fulfilling their needs and not fulfilling your need to take photos for your Instagram feed holding poor children.
 Harsh? #sorrynotsorry